Kotlin/dokka/docs/src/doc/docs/user_guide/cli/usage.md

     * `-analysisPlatform` - platform used for analysis, see the [Platforms](#platforms) section
     * `-dependentSourceSets` - list of dependent source sets in format `moduleName/sourceSetName`, separated by `;`

-You can also use a JSON file with dokka configuration:
+You can also use a JSON file with Dokka configuration:
  ```
  java -jar <dokka_cli.jar> <path_to_config.json>
  ```

 ## Applying plugins
-To apply a dokka plugin you have to provide it and all its dependencies in the `pluginsClasspath` parameter
+To apply a Dokka plugin you have to provide it and all its dependencies in the `pluginsClasspath` parameter